 Boggs was in second grade in Weaverville, just north of Asheville, when his teacher gave the students a pile of triangles and circles and told them to create a picture.
-His so impressed her that she told his mom to enroll him in art classes.
-Within the first year he moved from the kids’ classes to the adults.
+His picture so impressed her that she told his mom to enroll him in art classes.
+Within the first year, he moved from kids’ classes to those for adults.
 “The kids’ classes were for entertainment, not teaching art skills,” he says, “and I was ready for skills.”

-He was 8.
+He was 8 at the time.
 Over the following years he toyed with pottery, then took up drawing and oil painting, but the two-dimensional format didn’t work for him.
 “I had only been trained to represent what I was seeing, not tell a story or conceive something that isn’t,” he says.
-“I couldn’t bring something into existence, and I got extremely frustrated with my ability to feel something but not paint it.”
+“I couldn’t bring something into existence, and I got extremely frustrated with my ability to feel something, but not paint it.”

 To feed the incubation, Boggs went back to making models, again by hand, slowing the process so that ideas could develop.
 He was doing something never done before, so he couldn’t consult experts—or even YouTube.
 He had to try and fail and try and fail.
-He started by creating a silicon mold.
-Then he turned to his 1937 band saw, refining his skills to the point where he could make two symmetrical curved parts that fit together perfectly.
+He started by creating a silicone mold.
+Then he turned to his 1937 bandsaw, refining his skills to the point where he could make two symmetrical curved parts that fit together perfectly.

-In 2019, the Cio won The Good Design Award from the Chicago Athaneaum: Museum of Architecture and Design and the European Centre for Architecture Art Design and Urban Studies—one of the oldest award programs for design excellence in the world.
+In 2019, the Cio won The Good Design Award from the Chicago Athenaeum Museum of Architecture and Design and the European Centre for Architecture Art Design and Urban Studies—one of the oldest award programs for design excellence in the world.
 The win came out of a submission spree that Melanie embarked upon, in 2016, after Boggs’ first international contest.
 Called the “A Design Awards,” the competition celebrated an “exemplary level of sublimity in design,” and it led to a trip to Italy for both Brian and Melanie.
 Boggs’ entry that year was an outdoor swing called the Sunniva Deluxe; it was designed to hang from its own framework, so those who sit in it feel like they’re floating, with no chain or rope to impede their view.
-When the swing won its category, Melanie thought the whole experience was so much fun she decided to look for more competitions.
+When the swing won its category, Melanie thought the whole experience was so much fun that she decided to look for more competitions.
 Later that year, Boggs’ Grand Lily Arm Chair won first in its category in the Good Design Awards.
-A year later, in 2017, Boggs won again with his Sculpted Fanback Arm Chair—a design marked by floating arms and a latticed, spine-hugging back.
-At this point, the Boggses have entered four international competitions and won all four.
-Boggs had finally built the viable business he was after.
-Today, his chairs typically sell for between $1,900 and around $4,000, with some of his rocking chairs costing more than $6,000 apiece.
+In 2017, Boggs won again with his Sculpted Fanback Arm Chair—a design marked by floating arms and a latticed, spine-hugging back.
+And in 2022, his Crescent Table took first place in its category at the annual Innovation + Design competition sponsored by the International Society of Furniture Designers, while the Cio Chair won Best in Show.
+The Boggses have finally built the viable business they were after: Today, Brian’s chairs typically sell for between $1,900 and around $4,000, with some of his rocking chairs costing more than $6,000 apiece.

 Why go to the trouble of designing a new spokeshave, or a new router, or any other woodworking tool when perfectly good ones have existed for generations?
 For Boggs, it’s because the tools you have define what you can make.
 “Just like your ability to think has a lot to do with your vocabulary,” he says.
 “If you don’t have the vocabulary to say something, the thought doesn’t come together as well.
 And if you can’t speak the language in the country you’re in, it’s hard to express your thoughts.
 In woodworking, the infrastructure of the shop creates the language of your work.”